This year's NHK historical docudrama is about

 Japanese F&SF writers love apocalyptic and post-apocalyptic plots.
 And perhaps perversely, Japanese love being entertained by them.
 They come in all shades and varieties.
 To name a few of the sub-genres off the top of my head:

-Little House on the Prairie with modern plumbing and an android as the protagonist.
+Think of Little House on the Prairie with modern plumbing and an android as the protagonist.
 Seriously, reading this manga is better than an antidepressant.
-Alas, though hope remains, the myth rightly warns that opening Pandora's box unleashes upon the world evil, not utopia.
+Maybe the world ought to end on a more regular basis.

 Related posts